-The ACT Team shall also include County staff employed by the Santa Barbara County Department of Behavioral Wellness.
-The County staff (Psychiatrist and Nursing staff) will be responsible for providing the psychiatric treatment capacity for the Program.
-The Program including Contractor and County staff shall be available 24 hours per day, 7 days per week.
+The ACT Program staff shall be available 24 hours per day, 7 days per week.
 Contractor shall follow evidence-based practices for ACT model programs, as mutually agreed by Behavioral Wellness and ACT providers.
 Services shall include:

 - A. Care Management.
-Care Management is a core function provided by the Program.
+Care Management is a core function provided by the ACT Program.
 Care management activities are led by one mental health professional on the ACT Team, known as the "primary care manager".
 The primary care manager coordinates and monitors the activities of the ACT Team staff who have shared ongoing responsibility to assess, plan, and deliver treatment, rehabilitation, and support services to each client. - B. Crisis Assessment and Intervention.
-The Program shall ensure availability of telephone and face-to-face contact with clients 24 hours per day, seven days per week.
+The ACT Program shall ensure availability of telephone and face-to-face contact with clients 24 hours per day, seven days per week.
 Services may be provided in collaboration with Mobile Crisis, as appropriate.
-However, Mobile Crisis shall augment, not substitute for, ACT Team on-call telephone and face-to-face responsibility. - C. Symptom Assessment, Management and Individual Supportive Therapy.
+However, Mobile Crisis shall augment, not substitute for, ACT Team on-call telephone and face-to-face responsibility. - C. Symptom Assessment, Management, and Individual Supportive Therapy.
 These interventions assist clients to address the distressing and disabling problems associated with psychotic symptoms; to help ease the emotional pain associated with having a serious mental illness (e.g., severe anxiety, despair, loneliness, unworthiness and depression); and to assist clients with symptom self-management efforts that may reduce the risk of relapse and minimize levels of social disability.
-These activities, which may be carried out by the ACT Team Psychiatrist, nurses, or other staff may include: - 1.
+These activities, which may be carried out by the ACT Team Psychiatrist, Registered Nurses, or other staff, may include: - 1.
 Ongoing assessment of the client's mental illness symptoms and his or her response to treatment; - 2.
 Education of the client regarding his or her illness and the effects and side effects of prescribed medication, where appropriate; - 3.
 Encouragement of symptom self-management practices, which help the client to identify symptoms and their occurrence patterns and develop methods (internal, behavioral, adaptive) to lessen their effects.
-These may include specific cognitive behavioral strategies directed at fostering feelings of self-control; - 4.
-Supportive psychotherapy to address the psychological trauma of having a major mental illness; and
+These may include specific cognitive behavioral strategies directed at fostering feelings of self-control;

-5. Generous psychological support to each client, provided both on a planned and asneeded basis, to help the client accomplish personal goals and cope with the stresses of everyday living.
+- 4. Supportive psychotherapy to address the psychological trauma of having a major mental illness; and - 5.
+Generous psychological support to each client, provided both on a planned and asneeded basis, to help the client accomplish personal goals and cope with the stresses of everyday living.